 “Zebstrika can’t conduct electricity as well from afar,” Lizzy reluctantly confirms, voice low.
 “But they’re not terrible at it.
 They’ll still need serious healing.”

 No one offers to make bets on that.
 Blue tears his eyes from the screens to take in the room.
-Everyone looks tense and worried, MG nearly hiding her eyes behind her collar.
+Everyone looks tense and worried, MG’s eyes wide above her collar.
 Blue takes a deep breath and forces his body to relax as he looks back at the screens.
 He needs to appear calm, confident, for their sakes.
 “They’ll be okay.
-A single zebstrika won’t be too hard to take down, even if its trainer summons a second pokemon they would still be at a a strong disadvantage…” He quickly checks on Bretta and Vlad to make sure they’re not being ambushed too, but they seem fine.
+A single zebstrika won’t be too hard to take down, even if its trainer summons a second pokemon they would still be at a strong disadvantage…” He quickly checks on Bretta and Vlad to make sure they’re not being ambushed too, but they seem fine.

 The zebstrika rider, meanwhile, doesn’t summon a second pokemon.
 They don’t even get off their first one.
 They just… ride away, a glowing streak of white against black that one of the cameras follows for a moment, before returning to the group of four, who seem… well, shocked.
 They’d just finished summoning their new pokemon and arranging themselves in defensive positions, but when it becomes clear that the attacker is not sticking around, Elaine and Bolin bring their injured pokemon out and begin healing them while the others keep careful watch.
 Once that’s done, they swap once again to faster pokemon, but avoid flying ones as they get back on their bikes and start riding again, slightly slower.